Overview of Private Cloud Hosting

 Small and midsize organizations do not have the means to create a Tier III data center, which can run into the tens of millions of dollars.
 This puts their on-premises data centers at greater risk of power outages, fires, physical break-ins, HVAC failures, regional natural disasters, ISP disruptions, and other events that high-end colocation facilities are designed and situated to avoid.
 Smaller businesses also can't afford to hire and retain in-house IT staffs that have the range and depth of knowledge to handle every network issue that can impact productivity.
 Compared to large enterprises, this means that smaller companies face more IT crises and have less ability to deal with them.

 Progent's Private Cloud Hosting services are designed to allow small and midsize businesses to realize the advantages of enterprise-grade facilities and advanced IT support at a price well within their budgets.
-For details about the Tier III data center where Progent hosts private clouds, see The QTS Data Center for Private Clouds.
+For details about the Tier III data center in Sacramento, California where Progent hosts private clouds, see the QTS data center for private cloud.
+For information about the Tampa, Florida data center where Progent offers private cloud hosting, visit Progent's private cloud hosting service at the Flexential data center in Tampa, Florida.

 Progent's Hybrid Cloud Planning, Integration and Support Services